deep-research/victorslibrary-gridsome/content/band/reenchantment.md

 50. <g-link to="/song/the-invasion-of-the-telepathic-squirrels">The Invasion of the Telepathic Squirrels</g-link>
 51. <g-link to="/song/the-life-of-a-pilgrim">The Life of a Pilgrim</g-link>
 52. <g-link to="/song/the-medicinal-applications-of-despair">The Medicinal Applications of Despair</g-link>
+53. <g-link to="/song/the-paranoid-hallucinations-of-an-evil-spirit-deep-within-the-hidden-swamp">The Paranoid Hallucinations of an Evil Spirit (Deep Within the Hidden Swamp)</g-link>